Joseph Kizito (footballer)

-Joseph Nestroy Kizito (born 27 July 1982) is an Ugandan former professional footballer who plays as a defender.
+Joseph Nestroy Kizito (born 27 July 1982) is a Ugandan former professional footballer who played as a defender.

-At international level, Kizito represented Uganda from 2001 to 2011, having earned 39 caps to his name.
+At international level, Kizito was capped 39 times for Uganda between 2001 and 2011, scoring one goal.

+Early life

+Kizito was born in Mutukula, Tanzania.
+He moved to Uganda as a teenager to attend a secondary school in Kyotera.

 Club career

-In his homeland, Kizito spent four seasons at Villa, helping the club win four consecutive championship titles (2000, 2001, 2002, and 2002–03) and two Uganda Cups (2000 and 2002).
-He also won the Kagame Interclub Cup in 2003, before moving abroad.
+After spending time with Lukuli Hearts, Kizito went on to play for Villa, helping them win four successive championship titles (2000, 2001, 2002, and 2002–03) and two national cups (2000 and 2002).
+He also won the Kagame Interclub Cup in 2003, before moving to Europe.

-In early 2004, alongside his teammate Phillip Ssozi, Kizito went to Serbia and Montenegro and joined Second League side Srem.
-He spent the entire year at the club, before earning a transfer to First League side Vojvodina in early 2005.
-Later that year, Kizito scored the only goal for his team in a 1–0 win over Red Star Belgrade.
+In early 2004, together with his teammate Phillip Ssozi, Kizito arrived in Serbia and Montenegro to join Second League club Srem.
+He spent the entire year there, earning a transfer to First League side Vojvodina in early 2005.
+Later that year, Kizito scored the only goal in a 1–0 victory over Red Star Belgrade.
 He thus helped Vojvodina defeat their rival for the first time in 10 years.
 Due to his consistent performances throughout the 2005–06 season, Kizito was voted the Vojvodina Player of the Season by the club's supporters.
-He continued to play regularly for the side in the following years, amassing over 100 league appearances.
+He continued to play regularly for the side over the following years, amassing over 100 league appearances.
 In January 2010, Kizito was demoted from the first team after refusing to extend his contract.

 After becoming a free agent, Kizito signed a two-year contract with Partizan on 2 July 2010.
-He made his debut for the club 19 days later, playing the full 90 minutes in a 1–0 win away against Armenian champions Pyunik in the second leg of the 2010–11 UEFA Champions League second qualifying round.
+He made his debut for the club 19 days later, playing the full 90 minutes in a 1–0 win away over Armenian champions Pyunik in the second leg of the 2010–11 UEFA Champions League second qualifying round.
 During the 2010–11 Serbian SuperLiga, Kizito recorded 14 appearances, all starts, as the club won the championship title.
-He also helped his team win the 2010–11 Serbian Cup, thus collecting the double.
+He also helped the side win the 2010–11 Serbian Cup, thus collecting the double.
 In October 2011, Kizito terminated his contract with Partizan by mutual agreement.

-After returning to his country, Kizito signed for newly promoted Super League side Victoria University in August 2012, penning a one-year deal.
-He eventually spent the next three years there, before leaving in July 2015.
+After returning to Uganda, Kizito signed with newly promoted Super League side Victoria University in August 2012, penning a one-year deal.
+He eventually spent three years there, before leaving in July 2015.
 Shortly after, Kizito joined fellow Ugandan club Lweza.

 International career

 Kizito made his full international debut for Uganda in 2001.
-He went on to earn a total of 39 caps for the Cranes over the following decade.
+He went on to earn 39 caps for the Cranes over the following decade, scoring once.
 In February 2012, Kizito announced his retirement from international football.

 Personal life

-A Tanzanian descendant, Kizito was born in Mutukula, Uganda on the Tanzania–Uganda border.
-He is the younger brother of Manfred Kizito, who represented Rwanda internationally.
+Kizito is the younger brother of fellow footballer Manfred Kizito, a former Rwanda international.